freakpari/freakpari/README.md

 ## 👋 Hi there!
 I'm Parivash

 I'm a passionate developer with a interest in **AI** and a solid background in **React** and modern front-end technologies.

-I love turning complex problems into elegant, user-friendly interfaces, and I'm always eager to learn new tools and frameworks that push the boundaries of what's possible on the web.

 🚀 Currently exploring the world of AI, machine learning, and data-driven applications.

 🌱 Always learning, always coding — and always up for a challenge!